Errno2048/Dynachart/README.md

 - Page limit

   The maximum bars allowed to show per page.
-The value have to be an integer.
+The value has to be an integer.
 Recommended value: 16.

 - Bar span

   The amount of bars between two bar lines.
-The value have to be an integer.
+The value has to be an integer.
 Recommended value: 2.

 - Encoding